-Most uterine cancers develop from cells in the endometrium (endometrial cancer).
+Most uterine cancers develop from cells in the endometrium.
+The endometrium is the inside lining of the womb (uterus) and this cancer is called endometrial cancer.
 Cancer developing from muscle cells in the myometrium (uterine sarcomas) are rare and are not dealt with further in this leaflet.
-Cervical cancer (cancer of the cervix) is quite different to uterine cancer and is dealt with in a separate leaflet.
+Cancer of the cervix (cervical cancer) is quite different to uterine cancer and is dealt with in a separate leaflet.

 The rest of this leaflet deals only with endometrial cancer of the uterus.

-About 7,400 women in the UK develop endometrial cancer each year.
+Each year about 8,600 women in the UK develop cancer of the inside lining of the womb (uterus), known as endometrial cancer.
 Most cases develop in women aged in their 50s and 60s.
 It rarely develops in women under the age of 50.

 Type and grade of endometrial cancer

 Most cases of endometrial cancer are called endometrioid adenocarcinomas.
-These arise from cells which form the glandular tissue in the lining of the endometrium.
-A sample of cancer tissue can be looked at under the microscope.
+These arise from cells which form the glandular tissue in the lining of your endometrium.
+A sample of cancerous tissue can be looked at under the microscope.
 By looking at certain features of the cells the cancer can be graded.

-- Grade 1 (low grade) - the cells look reasonably similar to normal endometrial cells.
+- Grade 1 - is a low grade.
+The cells look reasonably similar to normal endometrial cells.
 The cancer cells are said to be well differentiated.
 The cancer cells tend to grow and multiply quite slowly and are not so aggressive.

 - Grade 2 - is a middle grade.